AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

-docker exec -it rfantibody /bin/bash docker ps               # see running containers docker ps -a            # see all containers docker run --name rfantibody --gpus all -v .:/home --memory 10g -it rfantibody
+docker exec -it rfantibody /bin/bash docker ps               # see running containers docker ps -a            # see all containers docker ps -a -s         # see all containers and their sizes docker run --name rfantibody --gpus all -v .:/home --memory 10g -it rfantibody
 ```